wmotte/embedding_koine_greek/README.md

 The output is a unified JSON file (`merged_clusters.json`) that maintains the organizational structure while providing complete cluster details.

+### Step 6: Cluster Cleaning and Postprocessing

+The script `06__clean_json.R` performs postprocessing on the semantic clusters by removing function words and single-character lemmas according to established methodology.
+This cleaning step ensures that clusters contain only semantically meaningful content words.

+The cleaning process involves:
+* **Single-letter removal:** Removes all single-character lemmas, including simple characters (α, β, γ) and single letters with diacritics that may appear as multiple Unicode codepoints (ἆ, ἕ, ἒ, Ἤ, ᾗ, Ἡ, etc.)
+* **Function word removal:** Removes a comprehensive list of Greek function words including conjunctions (καί, ἀλλά, γάρ, οὖν), particles (δέ, μή, οὐ, οὐκ, οὐχ, τε), and prepositions (ἐν, εἰς, πρός, διά, κατά, etc.)
+* **Robust matching:** Uses fuzzy matching to catch variants with different accents, capitalizations, and diacritical marks
+* **Validation:** Validates that all targeted lemmas were successfully removed and reports detailed statistics

+Key features of the cleaning process:
+* Handles Greek letters with complex Unicode encoding (breathing marks, accents, iota subscripts)
+* Includes comprehensive variants (capitalized forms, different diacritics, spelling variations)
+* Updates cluster size statistics after removal
+* Provides detailed reporting of all removed lemmas
+* Offers diagnostic tools for troubleshooting JSON structure issues

+The output is a cleaned JSON file that maintains the same structure while containing only semantically meaningful lemmas in each cluster.

-### Step 6: Source Data Integration
+### Step 7: Source Data Integration

-The final step, performed by `05__merge_json_with_lxx_nt_source.R`, integrates the clustered lemma data with source text information from the Septuaginta and New Testament.
+The final step, performed by `05__merge_json_with_lxx_nt_source.R`, integrates the cleaned clustered lemma data with source text information from the Septuaginta and New Testament.
 This creates a comprehensive dataset linking semantic clusters to their textual origins.

 The integration process:
 * Merges TSV data containing lemma source information (TLG references, chapter/verse, book, source) with the JSON cluster structure.